Nikki Laoye: Recognition and awards

-On 20 July 2014, Laoye picked up the Crystal award for Best Worship Song for "Only You" at the 2014 Crystal Awards in Lagos, Nigeria.
-She was also nominated for the Artiste of the Year and Best Female Vocalist categories at the awards.
-On 24 August 2014 at the Fairfields Hall-Croydon, in London, England, Laoye won the award for 'Female Artiste of the Year' at the 2014 Africa Gospel Music Awards (AGMA).
-She had also been nominated for the 'Artiste of the Year' (West Africa) at the same awards.
+On July 20, 2014, Laoye won the Crystal Award for Best Worship Song for her track "Only You" at the 2014 Crystal Awards in Lagos, Nigeria.
+She was also nominated in the Artiste of the Year and Best Female Vocalist categories at the event.
+On August 24, 2014, at Fairfield Hall in Croydon, London, Laoye received the award for Female Artiste of the Year at the 2014 Africa Gospel Music Awards (AGMA).
+She was also nominated for Artiste of the Year (West Africa) at the same ceremony.

-On 19 August 2015, Laoye was given the Humanitarian of the Year Award by the World Hope Foundation in honor of her humanitarian activities and in commemoration of the 2015 World Humanitarian Day.
+On August 19, 2015, Laoye was honored with the Humanitarian of the Year Award by the World Hope Foundation in recognition of her humanitarian efforts, coinciding with the commemoration of World Humanitarian Day 2015.